Jhonatanssal/TenPinBowling/README.md

 - You will see the table with the Scores on it.

 **Note:**
-There are two sample cases in the root folder, to run them type enter 'test.txt' or 'test0.txt' as file name.
+There are three sample cases in the root folder, to run them enter 'test.txt', 'test0.txt' or 'text1.txt' as file name.

 ### Tests